Experts see the sellers’ market continuing into 2022 but as a less wild sellers’ market than during 2021.

 Interest Rates to Rise

-Diane Olich with CNBC said that rising interest rates are to take “center stage of the housing market” in 2022.
+Diane Olich, real estate reporter with CNBC, said that rising interest rates are to take “center stage of the housing market” in 2022.

 Both Redfin and Realtor.com predict a 30-year fixed mortgage rate will hit 3.60% by the end of 2022.
 This prediction of 3.60% compares to the current average of 3.30%.

-CNBC’s Olich’s big question for the 2022 housing market is whether or not investors will remain in the market as rising interest rates dampen their return on investment.
+CNBC’s Olich’s big question about rising interest rates is whether or not investors will remain in the market as rising interest rates dampen their return on investment.
 If investors are lured into higher returns elsewhere, perhaps the ’22 housing market will become less wild and more sane than in 2021.

-Sellers are predicted to continue wielding the upper hand in the housing market in 2022 due to the continuing trifecta of low inventories, high demand and comparatively low interest rates.
+Sellers are predicted to continue wielding the upper hand in the housing market in 2022 due to the continuing trifecta of low inventories, high demand and historically low interest rates.

-Most prognosticators forecast prices coming back to earth in 2022 but not ground level earth.
+Most prognosticators forecast prices coming back to earth in 2022 but not back to ground level earth.
 On the low end, CoreLogic predicts prices to rise +3%.
-Zillow, on the high end, predicts home prices to rise +14%.
-Fannie and Freddie are taking the middle ground byforecasting home prices to rise between 7% – 8%.
+Zillow, on the high end, predicts home prices to rise +11%.
+Fannie and Freddie are taking the middle ground by forecasting home prices to rise between 7% – 8%.

 First-Time Buyers to Continue Being at Affordability Disadvantage

-Because houses are so much more expensive now than when older generations were first buying homes and because Boomers are remaining in their homes longer as they live longer, first-time buyers, mostly Millennials and Gen-Zers, continue to be at a disadvantage when it comes to buying a house.
+Because houses are so much more expensive now than when older generations were buying them for the first time and because Boomers are remaining in their homes longer as they live longer, first-time buyers, mostly Millennials and Gen-Zers, continue to be at an affordability disadvantage when it comes to buying their first house.

 Olsen said that due to affordability and tight supply issues, more and more first-time buyers will likely need financial help from their family and friends to make a down payment on a house.
 Obviously, if first-time buyers don’t have family members or friends who can help them financially, they will likely be side-lined from the housing market…unless they can find a down payment assistance program in their state/region.